FAMILY OF NEW FARM BRISBANE

 of a large house) at Cavendish Rd, Coorparoo, Brisbane.

-station agent, and was named "Woodhill".
+and station agent, and was named "Woodhill".
 It was on the eastern

 side of Cavendish Rd.
 The Brisbane Hunt Club, which held weekly hunts,

-used Woodhill

-once every year as the venue.
+used Woodhill sometimes as the venue.
 There was no fox - a rider trailed

 an aniseed scent in advance of the start.
 In July 2002 a local resident

 "Woodhill" Cavendish Rd Coorparoo circa 1890